msg-systems/nginx-sso-nexus/README.md

 # nginx-sso-nexus

 Nexus **does not support Oauth or SAML** for SSO implementation but with workaround it is possible to achieve SSO in Nexus.
 Below document explains how to configure Nexus, Nginx (Openresty) and authentication server.
-Purpose of this documentation is to bring together all the configuration in one place.
+Purpose of this documentation is to bring together all the configuration in one place to cover all missing links in configuring all the components.
+Below configuration does not require oidc plugin to be installed in Nexus.

-# Nexus-SSO

 **Implementing SingleSignOn in Nexus using reverse proxy.**